Dengue, malaria hit Maharashtra CM's page on Facebook!

-It took almost a month for the official page of the Chief Minister CMOMaharashtra to upload Devendra Fadnavis’s picture, because the person with the password was admitted to hospital due to dengue and malaria
+It took almost a month for official page of the Chief Minister -- CMOMaharashtra -- to upload Devendra Fadnavis’s picture, because the person with the password was admitted to hospital due to dengue and malaria

 Nearly a month after the new chief minister assumed office, the official Facebook page of the Chief Minister’s Office (CMO) of Maharashtra was finally updated with the picture of Devendra Fadnavis.